A pellet stove is a great alternative to a full-fledged home heating system. It allows you to heat your home or workshop quickly and efficiently.

 Pellet stoves look almost the same as fireplaces or wood stoves, but the similarity ends there.
 Unlike wood stoves, pellet stoves do most of the work for you.

-To fire up a pellet stove, first you need to fill the hopper with the fuel (pellets).
-The pellets don’t go directly into the combustion chamber.
+To fire up a pellet stove, first, you need to fill the hopper with the fuel (pellets).
+The pellets don’t go directly into the combustion chamber and the burn pot.

 Each pellet comes with a motorized device that looks like a long screw—also known as an auger.
 The auger feeds the combustion chamber with pellets.